signalogic/SigSRF_SDK/mediaTest_readme.md

 Combined with .cod file <sup>2</sup> input (described in [Codec Test and Measurement](#user-content-x86codectestmeasurement) above), .pcap input, and .rtp input (or .rtpdump), this makes mediaTest a flexible "EVS player".

 Unlike mediaMin, mediaTest always expects a session configuration file in its command line, using the -C cmd line option.
 Session config files require remote and local IP address and port info that matches pcap contents.
 Depending on the application, this may be inconvenient but gives control over low-level session information.
-Here is the evs_player_example_config file from the example mediaTest commands above:
+Click on Example Session Config File below to see the evs_player_example_config file from the example mediaTest commands above.

 <details>
-  <summary>Details</summary>

-<pre><samp>
+<summary>Example Session Config File</summary>
-# Session config file used for EVS player mediaTest demos, defining endpoints for EVS to G711 transcoding
+<pre><samp># Session config file used for EVS player mediaTest demos, defining endpoints for EVS to G711 transcoding

 [start_of_session_data]
 term1.remote_ip = 192.168.0.3  # src